malaybaku/VMagicMirrorManual/en_troubleshooting.md

 ## 4.7.
 Character position is not correct when starting VMagicMirror

-Known issue in v0.8.1.
-Will be Fixed in next version.
+Known issue in v0.8.1 and fixed in newer versions.

 ## 4.8.
 Nothing happens after select .vrm on `Load VRM`